5 modern design lessons from a James Bond-style home in Notting Hill

 In bringing an array of rustic accessories and boldly-hued lamp shapes into the forefront of the living space, this home pays homage to faraway shores – and you can mirror its beauty – without investing in an airplane ticket.

-This six-bedroom house in Bedford Gardens, London, is currently listed with Knight Frank (opens in new tab).
+This six-bedroom house in Bedford Gardens, London, is currently listed with Knight Frank.

 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
-During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
+During her BA in English Literature and Creative Writing, she gained writing experience in the US whilst studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
-She currently lives in London with her antique typewriter and expansive collection of houseplants.